Watoto Church

 Watoto Church, formerly Kampala Pentecostal Church (KPC) is a Pentecostal church headquartered in Kampala, Uganda.
 Watoto means in Swahili.
 The church operates Watoto Child Care Ministries and Watoto Children's Choir.

 Background

 The church was founded in 1984 in Kampala by Canadian missionaries Pastor Gary Skinner and his wife, Marylin.
 Initially, it operated out of Kampala's Imperial Hotel before the leadership took over a disused cinema which was renamed The Centre.

 In February 2023, the Skinners formally stepped down from their 40-year role as team leaders of Watoto Ministries.
-They were succeeded by the current leaders, Julius and Vernita Rwotlonyo.
+They were succeeded by the current leaders, Julius Rwotlonyo and Vernita Rwotlonyo.

 Church locations and congregation

 The church has an average congregation of 37,000 people who also meet in smaller cell groups.
 Each cell comprises about seven to ten members who meet at least once a week in members' homes.

 Watoto's main church is dubbed Watoto Church Downtown and has expanded over the years across the city with Watoto Church Ntinda, Bweyogerere, Lubowa, Kyengera, Kansanga, Bugolobi and Entebbe.
 The church has also expanded across Uganda with Watoto Church Bbira in Wakiso District, Watoto Church Suubi in Mpigi District, Watoto Church Gulu, Watoto Church Laminadera in Omoro District, Watoto Church Mbarara in Mbarara City, Jinja, Juba in South Sudan, Watoto Church Nansana and more recently Watoto Church Mukono.